 The keen explorer should dine with the local wildlife and get their caffeine fix early on before taking on this fast-paced itinerary.
 There’s something for everyone on this menu, with things like bacon and egg rolls, gluten-free options, and plenty of grab ‘n’ go items for the impatient ones.

 *Hot tip #2: If you decide to eat at home, you can fill the bellies of our gorgeous rainbow lorikeets at our 8:00am feeding time!
 Otherwise, you can catch the afternoon session at the end of the day.

 Park map in hand and you’re ready to go!

 An up-close and personal encounter with a koala is synonymous with the Aussie tour.
 But did you know Currumbin Wildlife Sanctuary is one of the few places in Australia that allow visitors the privilege?
 Having your picture taken with one of these cuddly natives is an opportunity of a lifetime.

 9:00am: Feed the Kangaroos

-Because nothing says ‘straya like a kangaroo selfie
+Because nothing says ‘straya' like a kangaroo picture

-Grab an ice-cold bevy at the Kangaroo Outpost, a cup of ‘roo food, and a camera before stepping out into the open kangaroo and wallaby paddock for some quality time with your Aussie mates.
+Grab a cup of ‘roo food', and a camera before stepping out into the open kangaroo paddock for some quality time with your Aussie mates.
 Hand feed and gently touch these incredible animals, and don’t forget to capture your memory!